viamrobotics/docs/docs/configure/agent.md

 ### `agent-syscfg`

-`agent-syscfg` is a plugin for `viam-agent` that provides a number of system and operating system configuration helpers.
+`agent-syscfg` is a plugin for `viam-agent` which allows you to configure settings for operating system package updates and operating system logging.

 <!-- prettier-ignore -->
 | Option | Type | Required? | Description |